Six steps to installing solar and batteries

 New in 2024!
 This online guide will take you through the steps of installing, using and maintaining a rooftop solar system and battery for your home or small business, with guidance from government and independent industry experts.

-You can find out what size solar system you need via the SunSPoT solar mapping tool. and estimate the cost and savings.
+You can find out what size solar and battery system you need via the SunSPoT solar mapping tool and estimate the cost and savings.

 Switch to solar power | energy.gov.au